cspogil/cspogil.github.io/docs/people/index.md

 # People

-The following CS-POGIL community members have authored activities or research featured on this site.
+The following CS-POGIL community members have authored three or more items (activity collections or research publications) featured on this site.